-Grading Team USA's Shane Victorino at the 2013 World Baseball Classic
+Shane Victorino's performance at the World Baseball Classic wasn't very impressive.

 Victorino signed a three-year deal with the Boston Red Sox over the winter and departed from spring training early to go represent his country.
 In five games with Boston during camp, he went 0-for-11 with a pair of runs, four walks and three strikeouts.